denoland/deno/tools/cut_a_release.md

 22. For minor releases: make sure https://github.com/mdn/browser-compat-data has been updated to reflect Web API changes in this release.
 Usually done ahead of time by @lucacasonato.

+## Updating `doc.deno.land`

+This should occur after the Deno CLI is fully published, as the build script queries the GitHub API to determine what it needs to change and update.

+1. Goto the cloned report for `denoland/docland`.

+2. Checkout a new branch (e.g. `git checkout -b deno_1.17.0`).

+3. Execute `./build.ts` (or
+   `deno run --config deno.jsonc --import-map import-map.json --allow-read=. --allow-write=./static --allow-net build.ts`).

+4. Commit changes and raise a PR on `denoland/docland`.

+5. Merging the approved PR will trigger deployment to Deploy of the updates.

 ## Updating `deno_docker`